corelan/pyencfsgui/README.md

 GoCryptFS doesn't seem to support the ability to mount folders, specifying a custom volume name.
 As a result, the mounted volume will simply have the name of the folder it is mounted at.
 (Choose your folder names wisely!)

-#### Mount as local volume

-This feature does not seem to be supported by gocryptfs.

 ### Linux Desktop Manager limitations